ucsb-cs156/w22/_lectures/lect26.md

 A reminder to complete online course evaluations before the deadline, which is likely sometime this Friday.

+# These are *team* projects

+There isn't a point when you say "I've done all of my work, I'm walking away, the rest is up to you".

+The *team* is responsible for the work.
+It's important to show up for your team, and support your fellow team members.

 # 2nd Catme survey:DEADLINE MIDNIGHT TONIGHT, STRICT

 The second Catme survey is out now, *due midnight tonight*.